 Beyond that, since the parasite can live in soil, pregnant women should be vigilant about hand washing after gardening, and should thoroughly wash produce fresh from the garden.
 Protect raised garden beds from cats and wildlife by surrounding them with chicken wire or something similar.

-Pregnant women should ensure any meat that they eat has been cooked until it reaches an internal temperature of 165 degrees Fahrenheit, and that all kitchen utensils and cutting boards are washed thoroughly after contact with raw meat.
+Pregnant women should ensure any meat that they eat has been cooked until it reaches an internal temperature of 165 degrees Fahrenheit.
+All kitchen utensils and cutting boards should be washed thoroughly after contact with raw meat.
 If you feed your cat raw meat, make sure to freeze it for at least 24 hours before serving it, which will kill any Toxoplasma that may be present.
 It’s also best to feed your cat in a designated area and keep them off counters to prevent contamination.

 Because cats are most likely to transmit the parasite when they have never been infected, pregnant women should avoid adopting a kitten or taking in strays during pregnancy.
 For the cats they already own, it’s best to keep young ones indoors where they are less likely to encounter the parasite through other animals’ feces and raw meat.